 Planning the garden hose post with hooks

 I began by gathering my tools and supplies.
-Next, I determined the height of the post, the distance from the house, and the water spigot.
-I made a chalk mark on the brick to mark the place and then I measured out from my mark on the brick to find the perfect location to start digging a one-foot deep hole.
+Next, I determined the post’s height, the distance from the house, and the water spigot.
+I made a chalk mark on the brick to mark the place, and then I measured out from my mark on the brick to find the perfect location to start digging a one-foot deep hole.

 Installing Garden Hose Post Step by Step

-Once the hole was ready I placed the post in the hole and poured dry Quikrete in and filled around the post.
+Once the hole was ready, I placed the post in the hole and poured dry Quikrete in, and filled it around the post.
 I used a level to make sure the post was straight.

 Learn more tips and tricks and be inspired by joining our newsletter will not miss out.

 When the Quikrete was set, I added the hooks.
 I determined the hooks’ placement by rolling up the garden hose and then holding it up to see where I want it and marked it.

 To determine the hook placement, I held 2 hooks up to the post and marked where I wanted to install them.
 I decided they would work best on either side of the post instead of front and back.

 DIY hose holder post with hooks and post cap solar light